EADS Barracuda: Development

-Germany also discussed a partnership with Sweden and Italy for a multinational unmanned aerial vehicle effort in order to compete with the French-led Dassault nEUROn programme.
-Spain, Italy and Sweden were already participants in the French-led effort.
+During July 2006, it was reported that Germany had held discussion on forming a partnership with Sweden and Italy to jointly collaborate on a multinational UAV that was independent of the French-led Dassault nEUROn programme.
+At the time, Spain, Italy and Sweden were already participants in the French-led effort.
+The Barracuda and the nEUROn were both stealthy aircraft and had a maximum air speed of around Mach 0.85.